blurrycontour/zuul-gerrit/doc/source/configuration.rst

 served as a holistic web application.
 For information on additional supported deployment schemes, see :ref:`web-deployment-options`.

-Web servers need to be able to connect to the Gearman server (usually the scheduler host).
-If the SQL reporter is used, they need to be able to connect to the database it reports to in order to support the dashboard.
-If a GitHub connection is configured, they need to be reachable by GitHub so they may receive notifications.
+Web servers need to be able to connect to the ZooKeeper cluster and the SQL database.
+If a GitHub, Gitlab, or Pagure connection is configured, they need to be reachable so they may receive notifications.

 In addition to the common configuration sections, the following sections of ``zuul.conf`` are used by the web server: